Călin Rovinescu

-Călin Rovinescu CM (born September 16, 1955), served as the president and chief executive officer of Air Canada from April 2009 to February 2021.
+Călin Rovinescu CM (born September 16, 1955) is a Romanian-Canadian lawyer and aviation executive.
+Rovinescu has been the chairman of CAE since February 2025, and served as the president and chief executive officer of Air Canada from April 2009 to February 2021.

 Early life and education

 Rovinescu was born in Bucharest, Romania.
 He emigrated to Canada with his parents and sister when he was five years old.
-In 1974, he received his CEGEP (DEC) degree from McGill University.
+In 1974, he received his CEGEP (DEC) degree.
 In 1978, he graduated from the Université de Montréal where he received his LL.L.
 (Civil Law).
 In 1980, Rovinescu graduated from the University of Ottawa where he received his LL.B.
 (Common Law).